gniftygnome/skys-the-limit/README.md

 This mod provides support for the Gnomecraft sky block ecosystem; namely:

+* Change game behaviors for multiplayer skyblock.
+  * Always drop an ender dragon egg at the end of the fight.
 * Adding glue recipes and loot for mods in Gnomecraft sky block mod packs.
   * Adds This Rocks! stone splitters as junk loot to fishing.
   * Recipe for crafting This Rocks! stone splitters into stone buckets.